Do Go On - 443 - The Theft of The Scream

 I didn't say shit.

-So whatever you thought of, you sick fucks.
+So whatever you thought of, you sick fucks?

-I know how to describe, I describe their dance move as river dance but cool.
+I describe their dance move as river dance, but cool.

 Oh.